Ε-commerce platforms for software publishers

-They have translated order forms in many languages.
+They have translated their order forms in many languages.

 They should support multiple currencies so that the customers are charged in their local currency and they understand better the cost of your software.

 Some providers issue a debit card that is linked to your account balance.
 With the debit card (usually a MasterCard) you can use your account's balance to make purchases from any online or physical shop.